 Option #2 – “people in your excluded locations”

 This setting will ensure that people in your excluded location won’t see your ad.
 If somebody outside of this location includes the location in their search query your ad may still be shown to them.

 Different Ways To Set Locations

-There is a huge variety of ways to select locations with the tools AdWords provides.
+There is a huge variety of ways to select locations with the tools Google Ads provides.
 Which you use will depend upon your particular need.
 We’ll cover them all here, including some esoteric options.